Real-Time-Devops-Project/springboot-bookstore/README.md

 now in jenkins we have to select a option build when a change is pushed github, push event, opened merge request, comments and save

+## now continous integration build has been completed with somketest once the devloper commits , we will check the image is good or not using smoke test in the feature branch.

+Now we come to the next branch is

+now we install the argocd, we will use same kind cluster for now.

 ## How to run it
 ```
 # Build Jar & Skip Unit Test why we don't have database currently installed so we are skipping unit test